 The purpose of the association shall be:

 A. To provide a forum for the dissemination of exemplary arts education practices in Dance, Music, Theater, and Visual Art.

 B. To provide professional development to assist those responsible for local arts education in informing students’ arts learning or improve the ability of those responsible for local arts education to improve students’ arts learning.

 C. To provide a vehicle for communication and collaborating with the State Department of Education, other state arts and education organizations, and teacher preparation institutions.

 D. To provide a forum in which leaders of arts education from diverse settings can participate in the setting of statewide policies affecting

 E. To engage in other activities that increase students’ access to quality education in all of the arts.

 ARTICLE II: Membership

 An Arts Administrator, to be considered for membership in this organization shall:

-C. Work in a supervisory and/or leadership capacity with other teachers in the same Arts or related field, in more than one school building on a full or part-
+C. Work in a supervisory capacity with other teachers in the same Arts or related field, in more than one school building on a full or part-

 E. Serve as an arts-in-residence consultant or resource